-Contact your lease provider and ask for an informal or formal extension depending on your needs.
+Contact your Finance House and ask for an informal or formal extension depending on your needs.
 If you want to opt for a formal extension then a modifying agreement as highlighted above must be signed.
 A new rental fee will be calculated and an admin fee will be charged.
 The process of contacting your lease provider through to obtaining your lease extension is quite simple.

-Step 1 – You contact your lease company to request the lease extension.
+- Contact your Finance House to request the lease extension.

-Step 2 – Your lease provider will check to see if you and your vehicle is eligible for a lease extension.
+- The Finance House will check to see if you and your vehicle is eligible for a lease extension.
 Your lease provider will then notify you accordingly.

-Step 3 – If you are eligible then a new modifying agreement will be sent to you from the finance house.
+- If you’re eligible then a new modifying agreement will be sent to you from the finance house.
 You’ll also receive your terms and conditions including mileage allowance and contract end date.
 These will be emailed to you to speed up the process.
 Please be sure to check all documentation before signing and returning to your lease company.

-Step 6 – Continue to pay the monthly rentals until the contract extension is complete and a new end date is provided to you.
+- Continue to pay the monthly rentals until the contract extension is complete and you are given the new end date.